Nicotine replacement therapies are a proven way to quit smoking. You just need to find the one that’s right for you. That’s where myduke® comes in.

 Do I need a prescription?

-Nicotine replacement therapy is available over-the-counter in Australia, but Australian patients are also entitled to two 12-week courses of NRT (within a 12-month period) under the Pharmaceutical Benefit Scheme.
+Most nicotine replacement therapy is available over-the-counter in Australia, but Australian patients are also entitled to two 12-week courses of NRT (within a 12-month period) under the Pharmaceutical Benefit Scheme

 Which NRT is right for me?

-myduke® can help you design the most effective quitting plan, whether that involves NRT, nicotine vaping products (NVPs) or a combination of therapies.
+myduke® can help you design the most effective quitting plan, whether that involves NRTs or a combination of therapies.
 Some studies have shown, for example, that slow-acting nicotine patches plus fast-acting gum can have better results.
 It all comes down to the individual, their circumstances, and their quitting goals.

 Nicotine gum